ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ![](/images/VH%20server%20start.png)

-I then ran a quick check to see if the server was up and running
+I then ran a quick check to see if the server was up and running.

     ./vhserver details